luis12agosto/AI-for-Kobo---Gemini-chatbot/README.md

 ### Step 4: Transfer and Run on Your Kobo

 1. Connect your Kobo to your computer with the USB cable.
-2. Drag your modified `chatbot-kobo-en.html` file to the root memory of your Kobo.
+2. Drag your modified `GemChatbotl` file to the root memory of your Kobo.
 3. Safely eject the device.
 4. On your Kobo, go to **Settings -> Beta features -> Web browser**.
 5. In the address bar, type the local file path and press **Go**: